Backpacking Baffin Island Part 2: The Day We Crossed the Arctic Circle

 "Crossing the Arctic Circle: Into the True Arctic"

-Standing on the shores of the Pangnirtung Fjord, watching Peter and the boat disappear into the mist, Matthew’s words kept bouncing around in my head — “scale works differently up here.”
-I thought I understood it, but the moment everything went quiet, I realized I didn’t.
+Standing on the shores of the Pangnirtung Fjord, I watched Peter and the boat disappear into the mist.
+Matthew’s words echoed in my mind — “scale works differently up here.”
+I thought I understood it, but when everything went quiet, I realized I didn’t.
 Not even close.

 “Scale works differently up here.”

-So when Trevor and I pointed to a bend in the valley and said, “Yeah, the emergency shelter is probably just around that corner,” we believed it.
+When Trevor and I pointed to a bend in the valley, we said, “Yeah, the emergency shelter is probably just around that corner.”
+We believed it.
 Three hours later, we finally reached it.
 That became our running joke for the rest of the Akshayuk Pass trek — “It’s just over there!”
-Sure it is..
+Sure it is...

 A faint little trail led us along the tidal flats toward the Weasel River.
-We started seeing what looked like dog tracks in the sand, thinking maybe an Inuit family had been out earlier.
-Then a few kilometres later, the mystery solved itself: an Arctic fox moving along the slope beneath Overlord, hunting lemmings.
+We spotted what looked like dog tracks in the sand, thinking maybe an Inuit family had been out earlier.
+Then, a few kilometers later, the mystery solved itself: an Arctic fox moving along the slope beneath Overlord, hunting lemmings.
 Seeing Arctic wildlife that early in the trip felt like the North giving us a quiet nod.

 Day two showed up ready to impress.
 The breeze stayed, but the skies cleared completely, revealing Mount Odin, Tirokwa Peak, and Thor Peak in full view — a lineup of giants.
 But honestly, the biggest moment wasn’t the scenery.
 It was crossing the Arctic Circle on foot.